 Peggy Farlow has been a continuing lecturer in music therapy at Indiana University-Purdue University Fort Wayne since Fall 2008.
 She is a board certified music therapist with a Bachelor of Science degree in Music Education and a Master of Arts in Education degree from Ball State University and a Bachelor of Science in Music Therapy degree from IPFW.

-Farlow has 10 years of experience as a music therapist in private practice in the Fort Wayne area.
-She has worked with children and adults with autism, developmental disabilities, and physical and neurological disorders in both individual and group settings.
-She has provided music therapy treatment in private homes, group homes, public schools, nursing homes, respite care centers and wellness centers.
-She continues to work with a limited number of clients privately in the Fort Wayne area.
+Since 2000, Farlow has been in private practice as the owner of Farlow Music Therapy Services in Fort Wayne, Indiana.
+She has worked with children and adults with autism, developmental disabilities and physical and neurological disorders in both individual and group settings.
+Farlow has provided music therapy treatment in private homes, group homes, public schools, nursing homes, respite care centers and wellness centers.
+While teaching at IPFW, she also continues to work with a limited number of clients privately in the Fort Wayne area.

 Farlow has given presentations at local, State, Regional and National conferences in the United States on music therapy related topics.
 Topics of her presentations have included:

 Farlow has given presentations at the following conferences:

 Farlow is a member of the American Music Therapy Association (AMTA) and the Association of Indiana Music Therapists (AIMT).
 When not working as a music therapist, she enjoys ballroom dancing, flying kites and cross-country skiing with her husband, Jay.